Tech-Multiverse/kafka-in-jupyter-lab/README.md

 ## Using the Demo
 - Run all cells in the Consumer notebooks first.
-The last cell will be listening for incomming data when you see "Topic unknown, creating main_topic topic".
+The last cell will be listening for incomming data when you see the * next to the cell.
 - Run the all cells in the Producer notebooks.
 You will see data being sent from the Producer and that same data being recieved by the Consumer.
 - ...and now we can do stuff with the data!